blinkinput/blinkinput-ios/README.md

 [`MBVinParser`](http://blinkinput.github.io/blinkinput-ios/Classes/MBVinParser.html) is used for extracting VIN (*Vehicle Identification Number*) from the OCR result.
 # <a name="detectorTemplating"></a> Scanning generic documents with Templating API

 This section discusses the setting up of `MBDetectorRecognizer` for scanning templated documents.
-Please check [Templating API whitepaper](https://github.com/blinkinput/blinkinput-android/blob/feature/templatingAPI-whitepaper/AND-53/templatingAPI/templatingAPI.md) and `BlinkInputTemplatingSample` sample app for source code examples.
+Please check `Templating-sample` sample app for source code examples.

 Templated document is any document which is defined by its template.
 Template contains the information about how the document should be detected, i.e. found on the camera scene and information about which part of the document contains which useful information.